myhro/docs-content/content/reference/api/index.md

 ## The Basics
 The following information is intended to familiarize you with the use of the Giant Swarm API.
-If you have a suggestion on how to improve the documentation, [Please open a ticket](https://github.com/giantswarm/docs-content/issues).
+If you have a suggestion on how to improve the documentation or have found an error, [please open a ticket](https://github.com/giantswarm/docs-content/issues).

 There are several types of management methods supported by the Giant Swarm API: